Instrumental/metrician-ruby/README.md

 * content length
 * web server queue time (for servers that set HTTP_X_QUEUE_START like nginx)

+By default the middleware will be inserted into your stack automatically.
+If you control your middleware stack manually, you can load the functionality using the following manual instructions:

 We need to load some middleware in a specific way.
 In your application.rb file:

 ```ruby